14 Essential Decluttering Questions To Help You Declutter Anything

 13. Am I keeping this item for the right reasons?

-Live with less clutter letterboard sign
+live with less clutter letterboard sign

 It’s a sad thing but not uncommon for us to hold onto sentimental items out of guilt or obligation, rather than because we actually truly love the item.